IvoVellekoop/openwfs/docs/source/readme.rst

 Analysis and Troubleshooting
 ----------------------
-The theoretical aspects of wavefront shaping are well understood, and under near-ideal experimental conditions, accurate predictions for the expected signal enhancement can be given.
-In practice, however, there are many experimental factors that negatively affect the outcome of the experiment.
+The principles of wavefront shaping are well established, and under close-to-ideal experimental conditions, it is possible to accurately predict the signal enhancement.
+In practice, however, there exist many practical issues that can negatively affect the outcome of the experiment.
 OpenWFS has built-in functions to analyze and troubleshoot the measurements from a wavefront shaping experiment.
 These functions automatically estimate a number of different effects that can reduce the wavefront shaping fidelity.

 The utility function `analyze_phase_stepping` not only extract the transmission matrix from the measurements, but also computes a series of troubleshooting statistics: it estimates the fidelity reduction factor due noise, unequal SLM illumination and incorrect phase calibration of the SLM.

 The `troubleshoot` function computes several image frame metrics such as Contrast to Noise Ratio (CNR) and contrast enhancement.
 Furthermore, `troubleshoot` tests the image capturing repeatability and stability and estimates the fidelity reduction due to non-modulated light and decorrelation.
-From all fidelity reduction estimations, an order of magnitude estimation of the expected enhancement is computed. `troubleshoot` returns an object containing the outcome of the different tests and analyses.
-The `troubleshoot` function is used by replacing the `alg.execute()` line with for instance the following code:
+Lastly, all fidelity reduction estimations are combined to make an order of magnitude estimation of the expected enhancement. `troubleshoot` returns an object containing the outcome of the different tests and analyses.
+The `troubleshoot` function can be used by replacing the `alg.execute()` line with for instance the following code:

 .. code-block:: python